 A creek runs through the Innra-Hvannagil gorge and forms a waterfall a bit further up the gorge.
 The rhyolite looked like gold in the middle of the creek; all lit up by the sun!
 It was such a beautiful sight.

 There is also black basalt in the gorge, and the golden rhyolite and the black basalt create a perfect colour combination.
 You can see how black basalt dykes traverse the golden slopes of the gorge in my photo below.

-I found a folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which is related to Innra-Hvannagil gorge.
+I found folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which is related to Innra-Hvannagil gorge.
 The account is divided into five sightings and I have translated four of these sightings into English:

 As was the tradition in the olden days on Þorláksmessukvöld - the Eve of the Mass of Þorlákur - Christmas ewes were being slaughtered by the farmhouse door in Njarðvík and the butchers were in high spirit.

 As their merriment reached its culmination they heard a loud step outside the door and the thump of an alpenstock being stuck into the ground.
 They found this to be strange and looked out the door.

 There was a huge man standing by the door leaning on a rod, which looked like it was made of iron; the man was hunched and looked in the direction of the door like he was eavesdropping.
 The men panicked and fell silent.
 After a short while, they heard "it" stomping away again.